 Here are some powerful marketing strategies for your future business:

-Unique selling propositions, or USPs, are the characteristics of a product or service that sets it apart from the competition.
-Customers today are inundated with buying options, so you’ll have a real advantage if they are able to quickly grasp how your car rental service meets their needs or wishes.
+Unique selling propositions, or USPs, are the characteristics of a product or service that set it apart from the competition.
+Today’s customers are inundated with buying options, so you’ll have a real advantage if they can quickly grasp how your car rental service meets their needs or wishes.
 It’s wise to do all you can to ensure your USPs stand out on your website and in your marketing and promotional materials, stimulating buyer desire.

 Global pizza chain Domino’s is renowned for its USP: “Hot pizza in 30 minutes or less, guaranteed.”
 Signature USPs for your car rental business could be: